How Big Is Singapore In Miles

 Underground Space Utilization

 One emerging trend is the exploration of underground space for various uses.
-Developing underground facilities for storage, transportation, and even commercial activities can free up surface land for other purposes.
+Because of that, developing underground facilities for storage, transportation, and even commercial activities can free up surface land for other purposes.
 This innovative approach is gaining traction as a way to maximize land use in a densely populated environment.

 Vertical Greenery and Urban Farming